ananda-ranganathan/ananda-ranganathan/README.md

 ### <span style="color:#8A2BE2">🧑‍💻 What I Do</span>
 - Deliver **end-to-end Data Analytics & Data Science** with SQL, Python, Power BI, and ML
-- Build predictive models that drive actionable business insights
+- Build predictive models to improve retention, efficiency, and decision-making.

 ---